 - Semi-auto: closely resemble pump-actions, but the mechanism automatically loads a new shell into the chamber every time you take a shot, ready for you to pull the trigger again.
 Semi-autos are generally less reliable than pump-actions, but the technology has come a long way and the gap is narrowing.

-A shotgun, no matter the style, will shoot a specific size of cartridge, which is the thing that holds the shot and gunpowder together.
+A shotgun, no matter the style, will shoot a specific size of the cartridge, which is the thing that holds the shot and gunpowder together.
 By far the most common size is 12 gauge.
 It can kick your shoulder a bit, so some smaller shooters prefer something lighter, like 20 gauge or the tiny .410.

 Generally speaking, you can shoot birdshot, buckshot, and slug cartridges out of the same shotgun, as long as they all match its gauge.
 Shotgun cartridges also come in different lengths, for example, 12 gauge cartridges can be 2.75 or 3 inches long.
 Longer cartridges hold more shot or bigger slugs.
 Like the gauge, the maximum length that a gun can accept is always engraved into its barrel.
 Always read the barrel engraving before loading a firearm.